fechan/fechan.github.io/adiugoskr/nouns.md

   Ajaná pikó yin ikár.<br/>
   Ajaná pikó yin ikár <br/>
   Ajaná\*TOP* child bread hate <br/>
   !
-'As for Ajana, (her) child hates bread.'
+'As for Ajaná, (her) child hates bread.'
 </div>

 Underlyingly, the topic marking morpheme is simply a high tone, which fuses with the low tone final syllable of inanimate nouns to form the rising tone.